timmcginley/Agile/Projects/README.md

 # Projects 23

 Your task in your group is to develop Agile Prototype systems that can adapt to 3 different contexts.
-This does not mean necessarilt that the constructed prototype will adapt like a transformer...
+This does *not mean* that the constructed prototype has to adapt like a transformer...

 ![transformer image](https://tfwiki.net/mediawiki/images2/thumb/d/dc/OpTransformsSu.jpg/400px-OpTransformsSu.jpg)